 Service Dogs for Children with Special Needs

-Our dogs help them to become more independent, confident, and very often become their best friend.
+Our service dogs help these children become more independent, confident, and secure.
+Most of the time, these dogs become their best friend.

 Here at Regis Regal German Shepherds we can match you with the service dog best suited to your child's individual needs.

 Service Dogs for Children with Autism